Cancer Neuroscience Initiative (CNI)

-Cancer Neuroscience Initiative Symposia
+Cancer Neuroscience Initiative Seminar

 Held every two months, the symposia provide a podium for neuroscience researchers and clinicians to present their work and collaboration interests.
 In addition to the two invited speakers, the symposia also allow junior investigators to present their work through Rapid Fire Presentations (five minute maximum), as well as by poster presentations during the social.